PeterMarshall29/book1/jupyternotebooks/input_and_output.md

 If a previous extraction has failed, `std::cin` will not be able to function until it is cleared.

-If there is no input because the extraction had previously failed extraction then indicated variables are left unmodified.
+If there is no input because the extraction had previously failed extraction, then indicated variables are left unmodified.

 However, a failed extraction due to invalid input will leave the variable indicated reset to null.
 ````{exercise}